-Private study on all instruments is open to all students.
+Private study of all instruments is open to all students.
 This is a requirement for music majors pursuing a bachelor's degree.
-All students must register with music department at the beginning of each semester.
+All students must register with the music department at the beginning of each semester.
 Recital and jury required.